Where did the baby name Deltina come from in 1956?

 • 1954: unlisted

-On March 24, 1956, 7-year-old Deltina “Tina” Norvall of Tennessee got too close to a burning trash pile.
+On March 24, 1956, 7-year-old Deltina “Tina” Norval of Nashville, Tennessee, got too close to a burning trash pile.
 A spark from the flame landed on her dress, the dress caught fire, and she received third-degree burns to over 65% of her body.

 She had two major skin graft operations — one with the help of a donor, Pfc.
-Gene E. McDonald (pictured above).
-Ultimately, though, neither operation was successful.
-Deltina died on May 12.
+Gene E. McDonald of Fort Campbell, Kentucky.

 Deltina…was happily munching a cherry popsicle seconds before her death.
 She had craved the treat for days.
 She looked at a friend, Mrs. Mary Summers, who had brought her the popsicle, and said: “I feel so funny.
 Something is happening.”
 She closed her eyes and died.